Muttahida Qaumi Movement – London: 2001 onwards

-Election boycott 2018
+2018 election boycott

 MQM and its leader Altaf Hussain decided to boycott elections in 2018 due to military intervention in political affairs.
-MQM-P which is a separate party now would instead contest for elections using traditional MQM symbol, the kite.
+MQM-P which was a separate party now would instead contest for elections using the traditional MQM symbol, the kite.
 This would be the second boycott of general elections after 1993 and third boycott of all elections including local bodies election in 2001.
 The average turnout of Karachi constituencies was 40.4% in 2018 elections comparing to 55% in 2013.

 Party structure

-The party is led by Altaf Hussain under whose supervision, members of the Rabita Committee (also known as Central Coordination Committee) formulate the party's political program.
+The party was led by Altaf Hussain under whose supervision, members of the Rabita Committee (also known as Central Coordination Committee) formulate the party's political program.
 It consists of 24 members from Pakistan and 10 from London, United Kingdom.
-The party's Karachi-based organizational operations are held under its Karachi Tanzeemi Committee.
+The party's Karachi-based organizational operations were held under its Karachi Tanzeemi Committee.

 On 20 November 2011, Muttahida Qaumi Movement announced the formation of Central Executive Committee with its members drawn from Azad Jammu & Kashmir, Gilgit-Baltistan, Punjab, Khyber Pakhtoonkhawa, Balochistan and Sindh.
-Addressing a Press Conference, Farooq Sattar, a senior MQM official, told that the purpose of Central Executive Committee is to assist MQM Coordination Committee and the party in organizational matters, policy-making and preparation of manifesto.
+Addressing a Press Conference, Farooq Sattar, a senior MQM official, told that the purpose of Central Executive Committee was to assist MQM Coordination Committee and the party in organizational matters, policy-making and preparation of manifesto.

-MQM has several chapters across the world in the United States, Canada, South Africa, several European countries, and Japan.
-Currently, the heads of MQM North America are former Federal Minister Khalid Maqbool Siddiqui and Ibad Rehman.
+MQM had several chapters across the world in the United States, Canada, South Africa, several European countries, and Japan.
+The heads of MQM North America were former Federal Minister Khalid Maqbool Siddiqui and Ibad Rehman.